angus123456j/angus123456j/README.md

 Most of what I build sits around AI, interfaces, and product systems.
 I like projects where technical depth and user experience matter equally, whether that means writing tools, educational software, or real-time interactive systems.

-I enjoy shipping quickly, refining details, and treating projects like real products rather than static prototypes.
+I enjoy getting stuff done, refining details, and treating projects like real products rather than static prototypes.

 ---